Googlebot: Crawling, Indexing, and Fixing Issues

 Optimizing Your Site for Googlebot in 2026

-Understanding Googlebot is one thing.
-Actively optimizing for it is where the real gains happen.
-Here’s what I do for every client site.
+Understanding Googlebot is the baseline.
+Actively optimizing for it is where gains happen.

 Googlebot measures your server response time.
-If your server is slow, Google crawls fewer pages per session.
-I target server response times under 200 milliseconds.
-Check this in Search Console under Crawl Stats.
-If your average response time is above 500ms, your hosting is holding you back.
-I’ve seen crawl rates double just from switching to faster hosting.
+Slow servers mean fewer pages crawled per session.
+Target: under 200ms.
+Check in Search Console under Crawl Stats.
+If your average is above 500ms, your hosting is the bottleneck.
+I’ve seen crawl rates double from a hosting upgrade alone.

-Use internal links strategically to point Googlebot toward your most important pages.
+Use internal links to point Googlebot toward your most important pages.
 Pages linked from your homepage get crawled most frequently.
-Deep pages with few internal links get crawled less.
-I use a hub-and-spoke model: key category pages link to all related posts, and those posts link back to the category page.
+Deep pages with few links get crawled least.
+I use a hub-and-spoke model: key category pages link to all related posts, and those posts link back.
 This creates clear crawl paths and distributes authority efficiently.

-I check Search Console crawl stats at least monthly for every client.
+I check Search Console crawl stats monthly for every client.
 The numbers tell a story.
-A sudden drop in crawl requests might mean server issues.
-A spike in “not found” errors might mean broken links.
-A change in crawl frequency for specific sections can signal how Google values that content.
-The data is free and incredibly useful if you actually look at it.
+A drop in crawl requests might mean server issues.
+A spike in “not found” errors means broken links.
+A frequency change for specific sections signals how Google values that content.
+The data is free and useful if you actually look at it.

 Frequently Asked Questions

-These are the Googlebot questions I get asked most often by clients and in SEO communities.
-I’ve answered them based on what I’ve actually seen across hundreds of WordPress sites, not theory.
+These are the Googlebot questions I get asked most by clients.
+Answers come from what I’ve seen across hundreds of WordPress sites.

 What to Do Right Now

 Open Google Search Console.
-Go to Settings, then Crawl Stats.
+Go to Settings > Crawl Stats.
 Look at your crawl request trend over the past 90 days.
-Check your server response time.
-Look for any spikes in error responses.
-If anything looks off, you now have the knowledge to diagnose it.
+Check server response time.
+Look for error rate spikes.